On notions of compactness, object classifiers and weak Tarski universes: Compactness in combinatorial model categories

 The other direction follows immediately from Theorem~\ref{thmcmptduggerpres} since every injective fibration is a projective fibration. \end{proof}

-Note that if $\mathbb{M}$ satisfies the fibration extension property for $\kappa$-small maps (\cite[Definition 2.2.1]{thesis}), we can get rid of the fibrancy condition on the bases of small maps.
-That is, because in that case every $\kappa$-small fibration is weakly equivalent to a $\kappa$-small fibration with fibrant base.
-Since every left exact left Bousfield localization of $\mathrm{sPsh}(\mathbf{C})_{\mathrm{inj}}$ is a type theoretic model topos by \cite[Corollary 8.31, Theorem 10.5]{shulmanuniverses} and hence has univalent universes for $\kappa$-small fibrations, the class $S_{\kappa}$ satisfies the fibration extension property in every left exact left Bousfield localization of $\mathrm{sPsh}(\mathbf{C})_{\mathrm{inj}}$.
+\begin{remark} Whenever $\mathbb{M}$ satisfies the fibration extension property for relatively $\kappa$-compact maps (\cite[Definition 2.2.1]{thesis}), we can get rid of the fibrancy condition on the bases of maps in Proposition~\ref{propcmptinj}.
+That is, because in that case every relatively $\kappa$-compact fibration is weakly equivalent to a relatively $\kappa$-compact fibration with fibrant base.
+For example, every left exact left Bousfield localization of $\mathrm{sPsh}(\mathbf{C})_{\mathrm{inj}}$ is a type theoretic model topos by \cite[Corollary 8.31, Theorem 10.5]{shulmanuniverses} and hence has univalent universes (with fibrant base) for $\kappa$-small fibrations for every regular $\kappa$ large enough (\cite[Theorem 5.22]{shulmanuniverses}).
+It follows that the class $S_{\kappa}$ of $\kappa$-small maps does satisfy the fibration extension property in every left exact left Bousfield localization of $\mathrm{sPsh}(\mathbf{C})_{\mathrm{inj}}$ (\cite[Lemma 2.2.2]{thesis}). \end{remark}